 Dr. Petit thanked the Executive Team, senior managers, and directors who created a plan to address staff shortages.
-He also thanked those who volunteered to support classroom transitions and mentor scholars.
-He gave special thanks to Managing Director of Development Liam McCarthy who is teaching an ELA course at Promise Academy High School.
+He also thanked those who volunteered to support classroom transitions and mentor our scholars.
+He gave special thanks to Managing Director of Development Liam McCarthy for teaching an ELA course at Promise Academy High School.
 Dr. Petit also thanked Deputy Superintendent Saskia Brown and Senior Managing Director of Human Resources Justin Maker for coming up with plans to address the vacancies in HCZ Promise Academy Charter Schools.

-The Training and Development team has been working with schools to provide professional development for staff members.
+The Training and Development team has worked with schools to provide professional development for staff members.
 Staff members have communicated their appreciation for the extra support.

 Dr. Petit lauded the principals for providing support for the families of Promise Academy scholars.
-He also thanked the support services teams, including Information Technology, Food Services, Facilities, and Safety for their continued support.
+He also thanked the support services teams, including Information Technology, Food Services, Facilities, and Safety, for their continued support.

-Principal Dr. Joseph Cordero reported the Elementary School's attendance was 86% for December.
+Principal Dr. Shondell James reported the Elementary School's attendance was 87% for December.
+An increase in COVID-19 positive cases impacted attendance.